Dokucraft/Dokucraft-Tools/optifine_to_fusion/README.md

 # Container Generator
-This tool converts Optifine CTM to Fusion CTM.
+A tool that converts Optifine CTM to Fusion CTM.
 Currently only Supports `ctm_compact` with tiles `0-4` and `ctm` with tiles `0-46`

 ## How to use Script